FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-08-02-EVENT-restart-party.md

 Fab Lab Limerick partner with *Restarter-Limerick* to offer an iPhone repair event at Fab Lab Limerick on August 2nd, from 11am to 3pm.
 This event gives people the opportunity to repair their broken/damaged iPhones free of charge.
 It will cover **iPhone 5, 5c, 5s and iPhone 6 devices only** and offers repairs to replace screens, batteries and lightning charger connectors.
 Repairs are **for free**, but availability is limited.
 Participants are invited to book a 1-hour slot (1 repair per booking) when they register for the workshop.
 In order to register, please select one of the available times [here](https://fablablimerick.ticketleap.com/iphone-restart-party/).

+* Participants will be asked to take part in a short survey regarding their repair habits and views towards STEM (Science, Tech, Engineering & Maths) topics.
+And may be asked to take part in a brief follow-up after 2 months.

 ### About Restarter.Limerick
 The Restarter-Limerick project is funded by [Science Foundation Ireland](http://www.sfi.ie/) through the SFI Discovery program.
 It aims to uses electronics repair as a means of engagement with the general public on topics related to critical raw materials.